Skip to main content

 Graceful Shutdown

-To ensure running tasks have sufficient time to complete, Gotenberg waits for a specific duration before initiating the shutdown process.
-It may stop earlier if all tasks have completed.
+To ensure running tasks have enough time to complete, Gotenberg waits for a specific duration before initiating the shutdown process.

 The following flag allows you to configure this duration: